wyndomb/Youtube-AI-Transcriber/TRANSCRIPT_ISSUE_PLAN.md

 ## Current Issue

 - ✅ Application works correctly in local development environment
-- ❌ Application fails on Vercel deployment with multiple errors:
+- ✅ Application now works in Vercel deployment after fixing multiple issues:
   - ✅ Metadata fetching fixed (API Key Referrer Restriction)
-  - ❌ Transcript fetching still failing on Vercel (Direct & Innertube methods) - `No captions data found...`, `No caption tracks found...`
+  - ✅ Transcript fetching fixed with enhanced approaches (Direct & Innertube methods)
+  - ✅ Parameter consistency fixed between client and server

 ## Hypotheses

 1. **CORS Restrictions**: Vercel's environment may have stricter CORS policies than local development
-2. **YouTube IP Blocking / Page Structure Differences**: YouTube may be blocking requests or serving different HTML/data structures to Vercel's server IP ranges compared to local development (HIGHLY LIKELY for transcript failures)
+2. **YouTube IP Blocking / Page Structure Differences**: YouTube may be blocking requests or serving different HTML/data structures to Vercel's server IP ranges compared to local development (CONFIRMED - primary cause of transcript failures)
 3. **Library Compatibility**: The transcript fetching library might not be compatible with Vercel's serverless environment (Mitigated by custom implementation)
-4. **Authentication/Headers**: The requests from Vercel might be missing necessary headers or user-agent information (Partially addressed by adding Accept-Language)
+4. **Authentication/Headers**: The requests from Vercel might be missing necessary headers or user-agent information (CONFIRMED - addressed by enhanced browser-like headers)
 5. **Server vs. Client Execution**: The code might be executing in a different context (client vs server) on Vercel
 6. ~~YouTube Page Structure~~: (Covered by Hypothesis 2)
 7. ~~API Key Issues~~: (Resolved for metadata, but potentially still relevant if API method for transcripts is used/enabled)
 8. ~~Page Format Changes~~: (Covered by Hypothesis 2)
+9. **Parameter Inconsistency**: The dashboard was sending `url` parameter instead of `videoId` to the API endpoints (CONFIRMED - fixed by making client and server consistent)

 ## Current Diagnosis

 Initial diagnosis indicated issues with API keys and URL construction.
 Further investigation and fixes revealed:

 1. ~~URL construction for internal API calls was missing the proper protocol prefix~~ (Fixed by refactoring).
 2. **YouTube returns different page structures/data when accessed from cloud providers (Vercel) vs. residential IPs**.
-This is the primary suspected cause for ongoing transcript failures for Direct/Innertube methods.
+This was the primary cause for transcript failures for Direct/Innertube methods.
+(CONFIRMED and FIXED)
 3. The specific regex patterns and JSON parsing logic for extracting captions/transcript URLs were failing on the data received in the Vercel environment.
+(FIXED with more robust patterns)
 4. ✅ **The YouTube Data API metadata fetch failed due to API Key HTTP Referrer restrictions**.
 This was resolved by removing the restriction in Google Cloud Console, allowing server-side calls.
+5. **Inconsistent parameter usage**: The dashboard was sending `url` but the API expected `videoId`.
+(FIXED)

 ## Implemented Solution